 "For He (the Creator) saith" (Ps.
 27:7) in To the Corinthians, 26.

-"For the Holy Writing saith"

-"For thus it is written"

-"For thus saith God"

-"For the Scripture saith"
+"For the Holy Writing saith" "For thus it is written" "For thus saith God" "For the Scripture saith"

 Heick commented (A History of Christian Thought.
-I, 52): "Wherever 'the Scriptures' are mentioned or quotations are introduced with 'it is written,' we may be sure the Fathers were thinking of the Old Testament.
+I, 52): "Wherever 'the Scriptures' are mentioned, or quotations are introduced with 'it is written,' we may be sure the Fathers were thinking of the Old Testament.
 It was regarded as the revelation of the past, present, and future."

-Justin Martyr states that the writings of the Apostles were used alongside of the OT Prophets with equal authority.
+- Clement of Rome, First Letter to the Church at Corinth, (1st century): You have studied Scripture (O.T.) which contains the truth and is inspired by the Holy Spirit.
+You realize that there is nothing wrong or misleading in it. - Justin Martyr states that the writings of the Apostles were used alongside of the OT Prophets with equal authority.
 (I, Apology, 67)

-And on the day called Sunday, all who live in cities or in the country gather together to one place, and the memoirs of the apostles or the writings of the prophets are read, as long as time permits;
+And on the day called Sunday, all who live in cities or in the country gather together to one place, and the memoirs of the apostles or the writings of the prophets are read, as long as time permits.